studentofstars/Mini-Project-continued/README.md

 ---

-## 📁 Folder Structure

-├── mlcollege.py # Main Streamlit app code
-├── requirements.txt # Dependencies for deployment
-├── Animation.json # Lottie animation used in the app
-└── README.md # This file

 # 🌌 Exoplanet Detection using Machine Learning

 Welcome to the repository for our Machine Learning-based **Exoplanet Detection System**, developed to classify celestial bodies using real-world astronomical data.
 This project harnesses supervised learning algorithms to distinguish between confirmed exoplanets and non-planetary candidates based on features from the [NASA Exoplanet Archive](https://exoplanetarchive.ipac.caltech.edu/).